mattvenn/piffin/reaction_timer/lesson-4.md

 Students will learn:

-* What a conditional statement is.
+* What a conditional statement is,
-* How to write a conditional in Python.
+* How to write a conditional in Python,
-* Build a button circuit.
+* Build a button circuit,
 * Detect a button press with Python.

 # Resources